When you’re choosing your residence hall furniture and deciding on the specs, you’ll inevitably choose what materials you want.

 - Hot air/laser

 There’s no doubt, edge banding is essential to most campus and dorm furniture.
 When applied improperly, or used incorrectly in critical components, it’s a huge maintenance issue.

 One issue you might find in furniture that has edge banding is that it peels.
 Why?

 Sometimes, for different reasons, the adhesive can fail.
 When that happens, the edge banding will start to peel away from the edge.

 Peeling can also happen because of rough use.
-For example, .5mm edging doesn’t provide much resistance to impacts.
+For example, .5mm edging doesn’t provide much resistance to impact.
 Therefore you don’t want to use it on the front end of a case side.
 If you do, your edging might start to peel.

 If your furniture starts to peel, we can fix it.
-Just reach out to your local DCI account rep and we’ll take care of it for you.
+Just reach out to your local DCI account rep, and we’ll take care of it for you.

 Generally speaking, we recommend PVC edge banding for projects where budget is the first and driving priority.
 That is not to say there is anything wrong with this material.
 There are just fewer steps in the manufacturing process and the raw material is less expensive.